 The pitch deck should be simple and informative.
 Detailed analysis should be included in a business plan or supporting documentation.
 The purpose of the pitch deck is to provide an easy to understand overview of the business.
 Remember, many investors look at hundreds of pitch decks – they don’t have time to read hundreds of pages of text.

-Include a few basic facts about the business, what industry it operates in, the problem it is solving and a sense of progress to date.
-Keep this section brief.
+Include a few basic facts in the pitch deck about the business, what industry it operates in, the problem it is solving and a sense of progress to date.
+Keep this section of the pitch deck brief.

 The business to be carried on

-Set out what the business will do.
+Set out what the startup will do.
 What products/services does it intend to sell?
 If it is a technical product, explain in simple terms what it will do.

 How is the business/product different to those already in the market?
 Why does the market need this business/product?
 Often founders include a competitor quadrant here.